Josh-Alhassan/JavaScript-Sets-and-Maps/Day-13/README.md

 ```

 The result of the code above displays a table with two coloumns.
 An index column to display the index and Value column to display the names items.

+## console.time()
+Starts a timer you can use to track how long an operation takes.
+Yo give each timer a unique name, and may have up to 10,000 timers running on a given page.
+When you call <code>console.timeEnd()</code> with the same name, the browser will output the time in milliseconds.